esolutionsone/REST-API-Explorer-Example/README.md

 ## Troubleshooting
 *Common erros that may occur:*

-**When attempting to `deploy` or `develop`, the cli is trying to connect to the wrong instance**
+#### Connecting to the wrong instance

+When attempting to `deploy` or `develop`, the cli is trying to connect to the wrong instance.
 We still don't have an exact answer as to why this happens, but it has happened to us many times.
 It seems like there is some where that stores the instance URL and tries to use it even though it might not exist in any of your profiles you've created in the cli.
 Below are some steps we take if it keeps trying to connect to the wrong instance:

 A quick fix, hopefully, can be done by using a simple terminal command:
 ```bash